 7 motor is normally used for braking action of the hoist.
-The brakes are used to hold the hoist in
+The brakes are used to hold the hoist in and stopping the hoist under emergency conditions.
+In the event of power failure, the brakes will

 8 position during normal operations and to stop the hoist under emergency conditions.
 Each pair